Configure test suites

 , insert a list of test suites. - Modify the values of

-parameters for selected suites.
+parameters for the selected suites.

 For example, to modify the previously configured gw.suites.SomeTestSuite